Space Explorers Program

 Founded in 1991, the Space Explorers Program has provided deep and meaningful experiences to over four hundred urban youth and one hundred scientists-mentors.
 Space Explorers has been a signature program of the KICP since its inception as the CfCP in 2001.

-The Space Explorers Program offers inner-city youth from neighborhoods around the university a multi-year science enrichment opportunity.
-The program provides over one-hundred contact hours each year including weekly laboratories taught on campus, three-day winter and week-long summer residential science institutes.
+The Space Explorers Program offers youth from neighborhoods around the university who are underrepresented in STEM a multi-year science enrichment opportunity.
+The program provides over one-hundred contact hours each year including weekly laboratories taught on campus, three-day winter and week-long residential summer science institutes.
 This sustained engagement offers the Space Explorers the opportunity to become familiar with the university research community and the culture of science.
-It also helps to cultivate future teacher/scholars by offering a variety of valuable teaching, communication and team-working experiences to younger scientists.
+It also helps to cultivate future scholars by offering a variety of valuable teaching, communication and teamwork experiences to younger scientists.

-Participants are recruited by the Office of Special Programs, our partner with deep community roots, and are selected based on interest and commitment rather than grades or test scores.
-Each year between 20-30 Chicago Public middle and high school students participate, predominantly African-American with well over one half being female.
-On average, students stay in the program for three years, and the results are impressive.
+Participants are recruited by the Office of Civic Engagement’s College and Career Readiness Programs, our partner with deep community roots, and are selected based on interest and commitment rather than grades or test scores.
+Each year between 20-30 Chicago Public high school students participate, with well over one half being female, with priority given to students who will be first-generation college students and/or who come from low-income households.
+On average, students stay in the program for two to three years, and the results are impressive.
 Graduates of Space Explorers matriculate in college as science majors at a rate that is 500% better than is predicted by combined national and Chicago Public Schools statistics.
 Over 50% of Space Explorers graduates choose a STEM related field of study for their college degree.

 Residential Science Institutes